People have been using honey for centuries for both food and medicinal purposes.

 Antioxidants lessen oxidative stress in the body.
 Raw honey holds flavonoids and phenolic acids with antioxidant properties.
 The types of antioxidants found in raw honey vary based on the flowers that the bees pollinate.

 Many people think that pasteurization eliminates most of the nutritional components of honey.
-However, there's no formal research on exactly how pasteurization affects the antioxidants in honey, but studies prove that heat processes diminish the antioxidant concentration in several different foods.
+However, there's no formal research on exactly how pasteurization affects the antioxidants in honey, but studies show that heat processing diminishes the antioxidant concentration in several foods.

 Does Raw Mean Organic?

 In short, no. Raw honey isn't always organic.
-Some organic products still undergo pasteurization and processing.
+And some organic products still undergo pasteurization and processing.

 Risks of Honey

-Both raw and filtered honey is safe for people to ingest, though it's beneficial to avoid those that include additional sugars.
+Both raw and filtered honey are safe for people to ingest, though it's best to avoid varieties that contain additional sugars.
 Still, those allergic to bee pollen should stay away from bee products, including raw honey.

-However, all types of honey may contain small volumes of bacteria called clostridium botulinum.
-This bacteria can cause an unusual type of food poisoning known as botulism.
-Therefore, it's safe for the majority of people over one-year-old.
+However, all types of honey may contain small volumes of bacteria called Clostridium botulinum.
+This bacterium can cause an unusual type of food poisoning known as botulism.
+Therefore, it's safe for most people over 1 year old.
 However, infants one year and younger shouldn't consume any honey because their digestive tract hasn't adequately developed to combat the bacteria.

 Those with a major pollen allergy might react to raw honey in rare cases.
 For that reason, you should consider speaking with your doctor or allergist before using or consuming raw honey if you have allergies.